If you're looking for the best budget projector you can find, we're here to lend you a hand with your search!

 In terms of the display, you're getting full HD on an area of up to 180-inches with 4,500 Lumens of brightness, which means this projector should be excellent for indoor use.

-The ELEPHAS GC333 also comes with 170-degree viewing angles, 50,000 hours of lamp life giving you some serious bang for your buck.
+The ELEPHAS GC333 also comes with 170-degree viewing angles, and 50,000 hours of lamp life giving you some serious bang for your buck.

-Best Budget Projector Under 200 WiFi - MOOKA RD-823 WiFi Projector
+Best budget projector under 200 WiFi - MOOKA RD-823 WiFi Projector

-The MOOKA RD-823 is another standout choice for us and it can use WiFi to connect seamlessly to your IOS, Android and Windows devices.
+The MOOKA RD-823 is another standout choice for us and it can use Wi-Fi to connect seamlessly to your IOS, Android and Windows devices.

 Wireless connectivity makes this a solid choice if you're setting up a home theatre and don't want wires everywhere, especially if the projector is mounted on the ceiling.

-Read More: Best speakers for home theatre
+Read More: Best speakers for home theatres

 In terms of display, you're getting a 5000:1 contrast ratio and 95% colour gamut producing over 17 million hues, combined with 7,500 Lumens the projection should look bold and vibrant.